DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 We introduced the ‘add multiple users’ button as a secondary action alongside the main action of ‘add user’.

-Clicking ‘add user’ takes the DfE support user to the add single user form.
+Clicking ‘add user’ takes the support user to the add single user form.

-Clicking ‘add multiple users’ takes the DfE support user to the add multiple users form.
+Clicking ‘add multiple users’ takes the support user to the add multiple users form.

 ### Adding a single user